 Editorial and Peer-Review Process

 The Editorial Office of SH@W receives and reviews all submitted manuscripts, and all submitted manuscripts are considered confidential.
-The journal operates a double blind review process in which the authors, investigators, and peer-review referees are kept anonymous during editorial and peer-review process.
+The journal operates a double blind review process in which the authors, investigators, and peer-review referees are kept anonymous during the editorial and peer-review process.
 The submitted manuscripts are initially screened for the format.
+The screened manuscript is reviewed for the general quality such as the scope, duplicability, and the priority of the content by the editors.
 Once the manuscript is provisionally accepted, it is sent to the three most relevant referees for review.
 The referees are selected by the editor from the Editorial Board's database or the board members' recommendation.
 The referees are then requested to evaluate based on originality, validity, presentation, and importance and interest, and, when considered necessary, statistics.

 Three repeated decisions of 'major revisions' are regarded as a 'reject' and rejected papers will not be considered further.The reviewed manuscripts with comments, recommended directions, and revisions are returned to the corresponding author.
 The corresponding author is to submit the revised manuscript accompanied by point-to-point replies to the comments given by the editor and how the revisions have been made.
 There should be a reasonable explanation for any noncompliance with the recommendations.
 In cases where references, tables, or figures are moved, added or deleted during the revision process, renumbering must be done so that all references, tables, and figures are cited in numeric order.
 If the revised paper is not received within 2 months of decision, the manuscript is considered to have been withdrawn.

-Manuscripts to SH@W, as outlined above, cannot have been published previously, and are not being considered for publication by other journals.
+Manuscripts to SH@W, as outlined above, cannot have been published previously, and are not being considered for publication by other journals including preprint.